tigh-latte/presentations/go-bdd/presentation.md

 ---
 # What is cucumber?

-Imagine we an account entity, and wanted to test its `Withdraw` functionality.
+Imagine we have an account entity, and wanted to test its `Withdraw` functionality.

 When funds are withdrawn, the account balance is updated to reflect this withdrawal.

-If the funds requested exceed the balance, the balance isn't touched, instead we relay an error.
+If the funds requested exceed the balance, the balance isn't touched and instead we relay an error.

 <!-- stop -->